isabella232/sfcc-helpcenter/content/md/cartridge-installation/all-pre-requisite.md

 Please read the documentation related to the [**connector configuration**](../themes-for-peter.html#cartridge-configuration) to understand the impact of each parameter.
 :::

+# So, can I customize Akeneo Connector for SFCC?

+If the multiple configurations of the Akeneo Connector don't suit your business logic, or if you want to have other possibilities for import, you can customize Akeneo Connector for SFCC.

-However, we know from experience that it may be necessary to implement **specific customizations** for your project.
-This is why Akeneo provides you with the **source code** of this connector.
+We know from experience that it may be necessary to implement **specific customizations** for your project.
+This is why Akeneo provides you with the **source code** of this Connector.

 The Akeneo Connector for SFCC is developed in a **SFCC proprietary Javascript**.
 Its customization therefore requires a development team **aware of this specific Javascript language**.